-Competitive Intensity: This level is designed for students who want to participate in a variety of team games.
-These games are designed to provide highly skilled students an opportunity to advance their skills in such games but not limited to, softball, lacrosse, floor hockey, volleyball, basketball, wall ball, team handball, ultimate games, rugby, flag football, tennis and juice box.
+Team Sports: This level is designed for students who want to participate in a variety of team games.
+These games are designed to provide highly skilled students an opportunity to advance their skills in such games and in addition to the required fitness center and pool units, but not limited to, soccer, softball, lacrosse, volleyball, basketball, broom ball, team handball, ultimate games, rugby, flag football.
+This level is geared toward learning the rules of the game for possible officiating duties.
 (Activities may vary based on facilities)

-Moderate I Intensity: This level is designed for students who want to participate in a variety of team games.
-These games are designed to enhance skill level in a less competitive environment in such activities but not limited to, softball, lacrosse, floor hockey, volleyball, basketball, wall ball, team handball, ultimate games, flag football, badminton and juice box.
-This level is also more geared to learning the rules of the game for possible officiating opportunities.
+Recreational: This level is designed for students who want to participate in a variety of team games for the enjoyment of the activity.
+These games are designed to enhance skill level in a less competitive environment in such activities and in addition to the required fitness center and pll units but not limited to,softball, lacrosse, floor hockey, volleyball, basketball, team handball, ultimate games, flag football, badminton.
 (Activities may vary based on facilities)

-Moderate II Intensity: This level is designed for students who want to participate in a variety activities that are not competitive in nature and focus more on lifelong fitness activities.
+Lifetime: This level is designed for students who want to participate in a variety activities that are not competitive in nature and focus more on lifelong fitness activities.
 These activities are designed to provide the student with the experience of participating in a group setting for the enjoyment of physical activity.
-These activities are but not limited to, yoga, table tennis, cardio kickboxing, dance, Kin Ball, pickleball, snowshoeing, KanJam and frisbee golf.(Activities may vary based on facilities)
+These activities are but not limited to, yoga, table tennis, cardio kickboxing, dance, Kin Ball, pickleball, snowshoeing, KanJam and frisbee golf.
+(Activities may vary based on facilities)